frasosatis/cx16playground/basic/01-asc_listing/README.md

 There, use `RUN` to run the program which does only output some stuff in 40-char mode.

 Or, use `x16emu -bas hello.bas -run` to directly start it.
+Since it changes the screen to a 40-characters screen, you should note that the F4 key followed by ENTER allows it to toggle the video mode.

 ## time